saanictc/saanictc/README.md

 # 1. Download the Publish Profile for your Azure Web App.
 You can download this file from the Overview page of your Web App in the Azure Portal.
 #    For more information: https://docs.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=applevel#generate-deployment-credentials
 #
-# 2. Create a secret in your repository named AZURE_WEBAPP_PUBLISH_PROFILE, paste the publish profile contents as the value of the secret.
+# 2. Create a secret in your repository named AZURE_WEBAPP_PUBLISH_PROFILE, and paste the published profile contents as the value of the secret.
 #    For instructions on obtaining the publish profile see: https://docs.microsoft.com/azure/app-service/deploy-github-actions#configure-the-github-secret
 #
 # 3. Change the value for the AZURE_WEBAPP_NAME.
 Optionally, change the AZURE_WEBAPP_PACKAGE_PATH and NODE_VERSION environment variables below.